vincentmathis/osu-beatmap-downloader/README.md

 The programm will limit its rate to 30 files per minute to prevent unnecessary load on osu!s website.
 Despite this after a specific amount of songs (that I don't know) the website will prevent any further downloads.
 The program will terminate after 5 failed downloads.
 In this case **you might have to wait for half an hour or even longer** before you can download again.

-Every step will be printed in your command line window and will also be logged in `%USERPROFILE%/.osu-beatmap-downloader/downloader.log` if you want to look at it later.
+Every step will be printed in your command line window and will also be logged in `%USERPROFILE%/.osu-beatmap-downloader/downloader.log` on Windows or `~/.osu-beatmap-downloader/downloader.log` on Linux/macOS.

-## Linux/MacOS support

-If you're not on windows, the downloader doesn't know your osu! installation location and will download all songs in a folder `osu-downloads` which will be created in your current working directory.

-You will have to manually copy the song files to your osu! installation folder.

-The credential file will be placed in `~/.osu-beatmap-downloader/credentials.json`.